Fly Fish Tennessee’s South Holston River

 Food and Beverages

 The South Holston River Lodge offers multiple options for lunch and dinner, as well as breakfast each morning.
 The lunch and dinner menu change daily.
 During cold months, guests will receive a thermos at lunchtime containing hot soup.
-Appetizers are served each evening, followed by s family sit-down style dinner.
+Appetizers are served each evening, followed by a family sit down style dinner.
 Each dinner includes a soup or salad, entrée, and dessert.
 All alcoholic (minus spirits) and non-alcoholic beverages are provided as well.
 They can accommodate any special dietary restrictions and preferences by making arrangements beforehand.

 Non-Angling Activities and Options